 Why Ongoing Support Matters

-Ongoing support is a bit like air: you only notice it when it runs out.
-Our relationship with more than a few clients has begun when their support arrangement with their previous provider broke down and they approached us because they could no longer access their website, or update content, or control their domains.
+Ongoing support is a bit like air – you only notice it when it runs out.
+For more than a few of our clients, our relationship began when their previous support arrangement broke down and they could no longer access their website, update content, or control their domains.

 Ongoing support works best when provider and client build up a long-term working relationship.
 Our track record shows that’s one of the things Webstruxure does best.